Moronman

 There was nothing to do at that point but to walk right in, stake my claim on a piece of the river, and make a warm spot to tread water in until the starting gun.
 The other competitors were starting to cheer in anticipation of the starting gun.
 When my feet left solid ground and I found myself in over my head, a contagious boost of adrenaline kicked in; I don't know if it was the chill in the water or just the palpable intensity of the moment, but the whole horde in the water let out a good yell that could have saved the Alamo or sent the walls of Jericho a-tumblin’ down.
 I've never been one to raise my fist to a speech or cheer raucously with a crowd, but here was one time I got into it – hoopin’ and hollerin’ like I was a freaking cowboy in a landrush.

-The gun went off, and I saw nothing but Speedos and elbows while I gasped and swallowed gulps of water.
-I caught a couple of heels off my chin and thought about stopping to let everyone pass, but they’d have just gone right over the top of me.
-Things calmed down after a few minutes – not because people were getting nicer, but because I had gradually dropped to the back of the pack.
-I was a little bummed about falling back that soon, but at least I started getting into a good, slow rhythm with my strokes.
-It wasn’t long before I noticed people swimming the wrong way.
-They were already on their way back from the turnaround that marked the halfway point.
-And I wasn't even half way to the halfway point.
+The race frenzy had begun to die down by this time – not because people were getting nicer, but because I had gradually dropped to the back of the pack.
+I was a little bummed about falling back so soon, but at least the calm water allowed me to get into a good, slow rhythm with my strokes.
+It wasn’t long before I noticed people swimming the wrong way – they were already on their way back from the turnaround that marked the halfway point.
+And I wasn't even half way to the halfway point!

-On the homestretch, I aimed for the spot of green that marked the Astroturf mat they had laid out in the water.
+On the home stretch, I aimed for the spot of green that marked the Astroturf mat they had laid out in the water.
 I wasn’t sure how close I’d have to get to be able to stand, so I just swam right up it until I was basically lying on it.
 I was finally on solid ground, but my arms were shot.
 Out of sheer adrenaline, I had been doing the crawl stroke the whole way.
 In training, I had never gone more than a few hundred yards before switching to a wimpier breaststroke or even the backstroke.
 I guess I hadn’t considered that there’s no way to swim backstroke in a race setting, since you’ll wail on the people next to you and probably end up getting shoved under the water by some dude with no body hair.
 Plus without the luxury of lane markers, you’d end up running yourself right into a logjam.

 My arms were completely numb, and they gave out when I tried to prop myself up.
 My face hit the water and then the mat just a few inches deeper.
 I was a bit disoriented when I finally stood up and stumbled toward the bikes like a drunk fish out of water.
-The race photographer started snapping pictures and caught me in an awkward pose.
+The race photographer started snapping photos and caught me in an awkward pose.
 I could just imagine the next day’s newspaper showing a picture of the winner: “Vineman!”
 Then next to it you’d see my picture with its own caption: “Wineman!”

 [click below to continue]